omnisci3nce/zena/README.md

 # Zena

-Lightweight messenging (as in chat) server and client.
+Lightweight messenging (as in chat) server.
+Clients will come in later.

 ## goals